NICMx/rdap-server/migration.md

-If you give us an epp_status column in the Select statements of an object, RedDog migration tool will map it to their RDAP equivalent if exist.
+If you give us an epp_status column in the Select statements of an object, Red Dog migration tool will map it to their RDAP equivalent if exist.

 ### EventAction